"Leo is thoughtful and committed to his craft...a pleasure to work with. He has a keen ear and a naturally warm and inviting voice."

 I began teaching at Apple Retail stores, facilitating public workshops helping kindly folks overcome their technophobia.
 Feedback began rolling in from customers that my voice packed a punch and my peers agreed.
 Through a colleague I connected with the world of Voice Over.

-I had a tremendously inspiring workshop with Mona Marshall, who encouraged me to seriously pursue a career in Voice Acting.
+I had a tremendously inspiring workshop with Mona Marshall, who encouraged me to seriously pursue a career in voice acting.
+That was the spark that lit the fire.
 "Come up with 10 - 12 characters," she told me, "and make them all evil."
 So now instead of drawing characters, I'm giving them a voice.